-Writing a run-time monitor can be a complex task, but a large number of tools express logical reasoning over streams of run-time observations exists [18, 23, 40, 26, 33, 15, 48].
+Writing a run-time monitor can be a complex task, but many tools to express logical reasoning over streams of run-time observations [19,34,16,49,24,27,41] exist.
 However, trying to actually obtain a concrete stream of observations from a real system introduces a very different set of concerns, which in turn have a huge effect on the performance properties of run-time monitoring [11].